profread/adobe-brackets-encode-decode/CONTRIBUTING.md

 8. Wait for the maintainer to respond.

-Thank you for you for your awesome contribution :-)
+Thank you for your awesome contribution :-)